Phloemus/ABRomics-Graph/README.md

-# ABRomics KG
+# ABRomics graph

-Abromics KG correspond to the WP2.4 of the Abromics project, which should ensure the FAIR principles by using finding appropriate ontologies for Abromics usecases and setting up a knowledge graph to integrate more data in the graph.
+Abromics graph correspond to the WP2.4 of the Abromics project, which should ensure the FAIR principles by using finding appropriate ontologies for Abromics usecases and setting up a knowledge graph to integrate more data in the graph.

-## Main goals of ABRomics KG
+## Main goals of ABRomics graph

-The ABRomics KG provide a graph with which the ABRomics platform can get data from and easily get access to informations available in external knowledge graphs provided by external data sources.
+ABRomics graph provide a knowledge graph for the ABRomics platform.
+The ABRomics graph has 4 main objectives:

 1. Provide graph structure for the ABRomics data that can support SPARQL request
-2. Laverage the graph structure to access fine descriptions in external specific ontologies enriching the ABRomics database.
+2. Use terms from relevant ontologies in the domain of antibiotic resistance
-3. Provide a way to make requests to external knowledge graphs
+3. Link the ABRomics data with external knowledge graph
 4. Ensuring an interoperability between the ABRomics data and the data present in external knowledge graphs

 ## Parts of the project

-To ensure the goal written previously, ABRomics KG is composed of multiple parts.

 1. Virtuoso graph server
 2. Developper API